SSWConsulting/SSW.Rules.Content/rules/production-do-you-add-a-call-to-action/rule.md

 archivedreason: null
 guid: a849f419-4cdb-44d2-a6b2-11f9c264f18a
 ---
-Without a call to action prompting viewers to do something at the end of a video, the purpose of the video is lost.
-So you don't waste all your hard work editing, you should include a call to action at the end.
+Without a 'call to action' (viewers to do something at the end of a video) the purpose of the video is lost.
+So you don't waste all your hard work editing, you should include a CTA at the end.

 Common objectives are to:

 * Obtain the viewer's email address
 * Get the viewer to provide info and request a service from the company